phoenixframework/phoenix/guides/directory_structure.md

 You can learn more about applications in [Elixir's official docs for Application](https://hexdocs.pm/elixir/Application.html).

 In the same `lib/hello` directory, we will find a `lib/hello/repo.ex`.
 It defines a `Hello.Repo` module which is our main interface to the database.
-If you are using Postgres (the default), you will see something like this:
+If you are using Postgres (the default database), you will see something like this:

 ```elixir
 defmodule Hello.Repo do